DiamondJack/CCPC2018QHD/day1/recursion/statement/en.md

 Here we give three examples: $f(1,0)=1$, $f(-1,1)=2$ and $f(0,1)=3$ .

-Now it comes to your part: given integers $N, M$, please calculate the following:
+Now it comes to your part: given integers $N$ and $M$, please calculate the following:

 $$
 \sum_{i=-N}^{N}\sum_{j=-M}^{M} f(i, j)
 $$

-You only need to output answer modulo $10^9+7$ .
+You only need to output the answer modulo $10^9+7$ .

 {{ s('input format') }}

-Multiple testcases.
+There are multiple test cases.

-The first line, an integer $T$, denotes the number of testcases.
+The first line, an integer $T$, denotes the number of test cases.

-Following $T$ lines, each line contains two integers, separated by space, denotes $N, M$ respectively.
+For the following $T$ lines, each line contains two integers, separated by a space, denoting $N$ and $M$ respectively.

 It's guaranteed that $T\le 1000$,  $0\le N, M\le 10^{15}$.

 {{ s('output format') }}

-For each testcase, print a single line contains a single integer denotes the answer after modulo $10^9+7 $.
+For each test case, output an integer denoting the answer modulo $10^9+7 $.

 {{ s('sample', 1) }}